nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### enabled

-Can be used to disable the usage of this LLM configuration forcefully; this is especially useful when defining LLMs in your global `~/.gitconfig`.
+If set to `false`, can be used to disable the usage of this LLM configuration forcefully; this is especially useful when defining LLMs in your global `~/.gitconfig`.
+Any `[ai-commit-message]` or `[ai-commit-annotation]` sections referencing this LLM will also be disabled.
+Default is `true`.

 ### `ai-commit-message` Configuration Options